Jeffrey-Sardina/cod-trachtais/my_code/nótaí/leabhar_nótaí.md

 - similar ratio_source_max
 - much greater ratio_repeat_avg, ratio_repeat_min, ratio_repeat_q1, ratio_repeat_med, ratio_repeat_q3
 - similar ratio_repeat_max
 I think this is largely to be expected with randomness.
-I'll keep this in mind as I explore the final dataset evaluations; if they givew results counter to what was expected from the validation rounds, this may be (at least part of) the answer.
+I'll keep this in mind as I explore the final dataset evaluations; if they give results counter to what was expected from the validation rounds, this may be (at least part of) the answer.

+## 18-06-2021
+Críochnaigh an dara babhta cuardaithe hipearpharaiméadar (cearch_1, it_3, round_2).
+Tá orm anois a fheiceáil céard é an rogha ceart dóibh, agus dul ar aghaidh ar an tríú babhta.